INTERDISCIPLINARY SEMINAR COURSE OVERVIEW

 —Artists play a major role in forming a city’s cultural vision and future.

-With an emphasis on research and personal mapping, students guide their work by tuning the reciprocal exchange and relative scale between “listening in” and “looking out.”
-Course praxis, employing any visual media, is based on (de)scribing experiential representations of interior and exterior places and spaces.
-These environments may include natural/manmade places or imagined/symbolic representations of the world.
-The influence modes of transportation have (i.e., walking, taking the bus or train) must also be accounted for as velocity and systems of movement impact perception and cognition.
+With an emphasis on research and personal mapping, students are asked to (de)scribe experiential exterior and interior places and spaces, while attuning to the reciprocal exchange and relative scale between “listening in” and “looking out.”
+Employing any visual media, environments of study may include natural or manmade places, imagined or symbolic experiences, including modes of transportation (i.e., walking, taking the bus, subway or train) as velocity and systems for moving between starting points and destinations also impact physical sensations.

 trajectories

-*Fritjof Capra's Web of Life, Calvino's Invisible Cities, Guattari and Deleuze Rhizomes.
+*Fritjof Capra's Web of Life, Italio Calvino's Invisible Cities, Guattari & Deleuze Rhizomes.

 topologies was first offered as an interdisciplinary seminar at the san francisco art institute © 2002